gopher64/gopher64/README.md

 ## contributing

 I am very open to contributions!
-Please reach out to me via a GitHub issue, or via discord (loganmc10) before doing substantial work on a PR.
+Please contact me via a GitHub issue or Discord (loganmc10) before doing substantial work on a PR.

 ## license